fancl20/fancl20.github.io/blog/contents/00-posts/2021-06-27-toward-decoupled-system-architecture.md

 We are seeing a rising trend that computation is moving closer to the I/O devices, which means, bypassing every abstraction provided.
 Consider a network card, generally, we have three levels of abstractions:

 - Application: This is the place where usually all computation happened.
 Userspace application talks to I/O devices using syscall.
 - Kernel: Kernel provides a set of syscall to manipulate hardware.
-It's also responsible for handling events or interruptions from hardware and notify or schedule the user space application in some way.
+It's also responsible for handling events or interruptions from hardware and notify or schedule the userspace application in some way.
 - Hardware: The physical I/O device.

 Traditionally, all data computation should happen in the application, then sending or receiving the data using syscall.
 But syscall becomes more and more expensive due to the less capable CPU compare to I/O device.
 So we have different ways to bypass or mitigate the cost of abstraction: